 Salt & Pepper & Olive Oil

 - Pound the chicken evenly and thin.
-Salt and pepper both sides, olive oil a skillet add chicken cook on medium-high.
+Salt and pepper both sides, add olive oil a skillet then add chicken cook on medium-high.

 - While the chicken is cooking, toss peeled garlic and onion in a food processor.
 Pulse a few times until minced.
 Toss in with chicken, cook until chicken is no longer pink and garlic and onion are cooked.

-- Splash pan with Worcestershire, I went 1-2 times around the pan.
+- Splash pan with Worcestershire.
 Turn pan on low to keep chicken warm.

-- In LARGE stockpot, I used my giant canning pot & it was half full, pour all of your broth in (16 cups liquid total) and heat.
+- In LARGE stockpot, pour all of your broth in (16 cups liquid total) and heat.

 - Thinly slice all carrots and celery.
 If you have a mandolin slicer, this is when you want to use it.
-Be careful, move slowly, and use the guard… I am terrible at all of the above & its not good!
-Chop the tops off the celery but keep the bottom connected.
-Save the celery leaves for the soup, and slice the celery (keeping the bottom attached keeps the bunch together & easier to slice).
+Be careful, move slowly, and use the guard!
+When Chopping and prepping, save the celery leaves for the soup.
 Add all carrot and celery slices to broth.

 - Open the can of tomatoes, drain liquid into the broth, add the tomatoes to the food processor.
 Add celery leaves to food processor and plus until all is minced, add to pot.